The Connemara Loop

 Kylemore Pass Hotel & Restaurant

-Situated on almost 5 acres and overlooking the Inagh Valley and the Twelve Pins & Maamturk Mountains, Kylemore Pass is a truley unique place to immerse yourself in the beauty of Connemara. -
+Set on almost 5 acres overlooking the Inagh Valley and the Twelve Pins and Maamturk Mountains, Kylemore Pass is a truly unique place to immerse yourself in the beauty of Connemara. -

 Connemara National Park Hostel

-Connemara National Park Hostel is situated in the community of Letterfrack, provides excellent self-catering and hostel accommodations with 11 ensuite bedrooms. -
+Located in the community of Letterfrack, this hostel provides excellent self-catering accommodation with 11 ensuite bedrooms. -

 Rosleague Manor Hotel

-Rosleague is a regency manor now run as a luxury country house hotel, located 7 miles north west of Clifden on the coast overlooking Ballinakill bay and near Connemara National Park. -
+A regency manor now run as a luxury country house hotel, Rosleague is located 7 miles northwest of Clifden overlooking Ballinakill Bay, near Connemara National Park. -

 Renvyle House Hotel

-Surrounded by private parkland on the shores of the Atlantic, Renvyle House features a golf course, outdoor swimming pool (seasonal) and award-winning restaurant. -
+Surrounded by private parkland on the Atlantic shore, Renvyle House features a golf course, a seasonal outdoor pool, and an award-winning restaurant. -

 Leenane Hotel